mozillacampuscrce/unscript2k18-11/README.md

 ## Sentiment Analysis API
 Developed using Node.js and Express.js<br>
 Its is using AFINN List
-Score = sum of each token
+Score = sum of each token / number of tokens